-At Lavent Law, our attorneys are prepared to help you get the money you deserve for your life-changing injury.
+At Lavent Law, P.A., our attorneys are prepared to help you get the money you deserve for your life-changing injury.
 If someone else is responsible for your catastrophic injury, we will fight to hold them accountable.
 Call us today to schedule a free consultation with our skilled legal team.
 We will review the details of your accident and devise a legal strategy to get you the money you need.

 Catastrophic Injuries in Miami

 Catastrophic literally means “a momentous tragic event.”
 As a result, only the most serious and debilitating injuries are described as catastrophic.
 These injuries tend to involve significant damage to the spinal column, spine, or brain.
 These areas of the body are home to the central nervous system and are responsible for most of our major life functions.
 When you suffer a catastrophic injury, the body’s ability to communicate and regulate itself can be impaired.

 Consequences of a catastrophic injury often include:

 If someone else has caused your catastrophic injury, our injury attorneys can help you recover compensation.
 Call us today to schedule your free case evaluation.

 Certain injuries are often classified as catastrophic because they tend to have a substantial and negative impact on your life.
 We are prepared to help you recover compensation for catastrophic injuries, including, but not limited to:

 Spinal Cord Injury: The spinal cord is responsible for vital life functions.
 Damage to the spinal cord can result in paralysis, limited organ functionality, disability, and even death.